 HIPAA mandates that all health care providers performing standard electronic transactions obtain a National Provider Identifier (NPI).
 MVP requires NPIs on paper claims.
 Up to date NPI information, revised EDI Companion Guides, and a link to the CMS website are available at mvphealthcare.com.

-Providers must report their NPIs to MVP at the time they are requesting to become a participating provider.
-MVP will not Credential or register a new P rovider without verifying they have an active NPI.
+Providers must report their NPIs to MVP at the time they request to become a Participating Provider.
+MVP will not credential or register a new Provider without verifying an active NPI status.

 Clean Claim Processing Timeframes

 Clean Claim Definition